zsparal/api-documentation/source/reference/v1/customers-api/list-customers.rst

        .. type:: array

-     - An array of customers objects as described in :ref:`Get customer <v1/customers-get>`.
+     - An array of customers objects as described in :doc:`Get customer </reference/v1/customers-api/get-customer>`.

    * - | ``links``